jupyterhealth/software-documentation/cloud-storage-reference-app.md

 # Background

-CommonHealth-CloudStorage Service (CHCS) is a web app built with Django that is used to share a patient's medical device data with researchers via the Common Health Android app.
+CommonHealth-CloudStorage Service (CHCS) is a web app built with Django that is used to share a patient's personal device data with researchers via the Common Health Android app.
 The established CHCS was required to support deployment to third-party servers without compromising data privacy and security.
 This was achieved by extensive use of cryptography and proxy design patterns, as outlined in [this Google doc](https://docs.google.com/document/d/1jyS6A78BfAVTRzmwBRAim5MyQUOUHa_T7rm9tbzWLaE/edit?usp=sharing).

 The CHCS service is a temporary solution being utilized for the Preliminary Blood Pressure Prototype project.